 Kenya is a country of 42 million people and US$783 GDP per capita.
-Drawing on relative stability and a robust and growing economy, Kenya’s Ministry of Medical Services and Ministry of Public Health and Sanitation, with support from local and global partners, are working to strengthen the national health system and meet key health challenges, including a high prevalence of HIV and AIDS, tuberculosis, malaria, and high infant and maternal deaths.
+Drawing on relative stability and a robust and growing economy, Kenya’s Ministry of Health (MOH), with support from local and global partners, are working to strengthen the national health system and meet key health challenges, including a high prevalence of HIV and AIDS, tuberculosis, malaria, and high infant and maternal deaths.
 Together, they are reigniting progress toward health goals, including the Millennium Development Goals by facilitating implementation of a broad base of health and related services.

-As part of these efforts, the Ministries have made nationwide implementation of organized, sustainable, and synchronized electronic medical information systems a priority.
+As part of these efforts, the MOH has prioritized the nationwide implementation of organized, sustainable, and synchronized electronic medical information systems.

 Since 2005, I-TECH has drawn on expertise from the University of Washington and the University of California, San Francisco, to support this work.
 As a key member of the Kenya Electronic Medical Record (EMR) System Technical Working Group, I-TECH worked to implement and standardize the EMR systems used in the management of national HIV and AIDS care and treatment data.
 Similar efforts have focused on ensuring that different electronic systems can communicate with one another (interoperability) and that health care workers, administrators, and staff are well trained to use and maintain them.